sxsw1029/sxsw1029/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning computer sciences
+- 🌱 I’m currently learning Computer Science

 **Languages and Tools:**